-CERTIFICATE IN COACHING (OPTION 1 - for managers, executives, supervisors and HR Professionals) (Level 5, 15 Credits)
+CERTIFICATE IN COACHING (OPTION 1 - for managers, executives, supervisors and HR Professionals) (Equivalent to Level 5)

-Both of these courses are accredited by Middlesex University.
-These two 5-day intensive or 6-day programmes each have the same aims and objectives but cover the theory and practice of coaching from different perspectives.
+This 5-day intensive or 6-day programmes each have the same aims and objectives but cover the theory and practice of coaching from different perspectives.
 The pre-course reading includes Life Coaching: A Cognitive-Behavioural Approach (Neenan and Dryden, 2002).
 These courses form part of the Centre’s Diploma in Coaching programme and take a cognitive behavioural approach to coaching.
-Successful completion of one of these courses plus 40 hours of coaching practice provides eligibility for Associate Membership of the Association for Coaching and the British Institute for Development and Learning.

 This course is suitable for managers, executives, supervisors, personnel staff, trainee coaches, management consultants, psychologists, trainers and others interested in learning about coaching and the cognitive-behavioural approach.